| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 These recipes are as mentioned below:

-• Vegetables and plants and not meat and dairy products
+• Families can prepare plant-based and not the meat & dairy products

 • Less processed and packed